 In this mode you still operate the turntable settings with the app over Bluetooth but the LED on the front of the front of the device will send a trigger command to an external camera every time the turntable pauses.
 This allows you to take full resolution photos with all the settings you desire.

 Naturally, the photos are not saved to the app in DSLR mode so you will have to get them from the SD card yourself.
+Modern DSLR cameras, like the Canon Rebel T6i, have WiFi capabilities to transfer the photos to your computer.
+If yours doesn’t you can also opt to use a WiFi-enabled SD card.

 The remote control uses infrared.
 The Sony RX100M2 I usually use doesn’t have that, so I had to use my old entry-level Canon EOS 550D (Rebel T2i) with kit lens.
 The app has control schemes for all the mayor DSLR brands but I had to tap the “refresh list” option and use the “Canon-2” to make it work.
 And I had to do this every time I started the app — it doesn’t remember your preference.
 It does work reliably, although some camera angles and positions seem to break the line of sight between the IR transmitter on the Foldio360 and the receiver on the EOS.